response4venezuelans/ActivtityInfoQuality/README.md

 ### Quality Check

-A total of 20 errors are checked by the Data Quality check report.
+A series of errors are checked by the Data Quality check report.
 They can be divided in 3 categories:

-Missing values in mandatory fields i.e.: No Implementing partners
+ * __Completeness__: For instance, Missing values in mandatory fields i.e.: No Implementing partners

-Inconsistencies: Country and Admin1 not matching, Activities with transferred values registered but CVA = “No”
+ * __Consistency__: Country and Admin1 not matching, Activities with transferred values registered but CVA = “No”

-Incorrect or empty breakdown information
+ * __Accuracy__: Incorrect or empty breakdown information

 ### Automatic Cleaning